pedro-mendonca/Translation-Stats/README.md

 ### 1.2.4

-* Queue Translation Stats updates in sequence to avoid many Ajax requests in paralell
+* Queue Translation Stats updates in sequence to avoid many Ajax requests in parallel

 ### 1.2.3